We will demonstrate various concepts of CGP with a simple hello world example.

 // Implement `Greeter` that is generic over `Context`

-impl<Context> Greeter<Context> for GreetHello
+impl<Context> Greeter for Context

 where